Travis Jankowski Preview, Player Props: Rangers vs. Twins

 Travis Jankowski At The Plate

-- Jankowski has reached base via a hit in 43 games this season (of 75 played), and had multiple hits in 15 of those games.
+- Jankowski has picked up a hit in 56.6% of his 76 games this year, with more than one hit in 19.7% of them.

-- Jankowski has an RBI in 20 of 75 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- Jankowski has had at least one RBI in 26.3% of his games this season (20 of 76), with two or more RBI six times (7.9%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 26 of 75 games this season, and more than once 6 times.
+- He has scored in 26 games this year (34.2%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.